root-project/web/Manual/getting_started_with_root/index.md

    ```
    root MacroName.C
    ```

+--or--

-2. To execute a ROOT macro at the ROOT prompt, type:
+1. To execute a ROOT macro at the ROOT prompt, type:

    ```
    .x MacroName.C`
    ```

+ -- or --

-3. To load a ROOT macro to a ROOT session, type (at the ROOT prompt):
+1. To load a ROOT macro to a ROOT session, type (at the ROOT prompt):

    ```
    .L MacroName.C